MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 3. In Visual Studio Code, from the **Command Palette**, select the **AL Go!** command to create a new project.

     Specify the path for the project, and set the **Target Platform** to **4.0 Business Central 2019 release wave 2**.
 When prompted to select your server, choose <!--Microsoft cloud sandbox or--> **Your own server**.
-4. Create a **.alpackages** folder in the root folder of the project and then copy the system (platform) symbols extension (System.app) to the folder.
+4. Create a **.alpackages** folder in the root folder of the project and then copy the system (platform) symbols extension (System.app file) to the folder.

     The System.app file is located where you installed the AL Development Environment, which by default is the C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\AL Development Environment folder.
 This package contains the symbols for all the system tables and codeunits.
 5. Delete the **HelloWorld.al** sample file from the project.